vantage-sh/docs.vantage.sh/docs/rbac.md

 <details>
 <summary>Financial Planning Permissions Examples</summary>

-- **Scenario 1**: You want to create new provider Budget Alert.
+- **Scenario 1**: You want to create a new Budget Alert.
 A user with an Editor or above role will need to create and manage the alert.
-All other users will only be able ti *view* the alert.
+All other users will only be able to *view* the alert.
 - **Scenario 2**: Editors and above can create and manage issues.
 You have a Viewer role and are assigned a new issue.
 You can now edit and comment on *only this new issue*.

 </details>